Skip to main content

 Kinds of Cases Heard by Federal Courts

-• U.S. Government Cases: For example, if you wanted to sue the FBI, you would file suit in federal court, but if you wanted to sue your local sheriff, your state court will take that case.
+• U.S. Government Cases: For example, if you wanted to sue the FBI, you would file suit in federal court, but if you wanted to sue your local sheriff, your state court would take that case.

 • Admiralty: Cases that involve navigable water bodies in and around the U.S., including the oceans, rivers, and great lakes.